abbcyhn/astro-demo/src/content/articles/creating-a-successful-music-brand.md

 ---
-author: michael-scott
+author: pam-beesely
-categories: ["studio tips"]
+categories: ["career advice"]
-date: 08/10/2021
+date: 2021-10-08
-featured: true
+featured: false
-image: ../../assets/images/band.jpg
+image: ../../assets/images/record.jpg
-title: Collaboration in music production
+title: Creating a successful music brand
 ---

 Collaboration is a key component of many creative endeavors, and music production is no exception.
 In fact, collaboration can be essential to the success of a music project, as it allows for the pooling of diverse talents and perspectives to create something truly unique and compelling.